mariorendic/Neighborhood-Map/README.md

 1. Start the application `npm start`
 2. Now you can access and use application http://localhost:3000/.

-Production mode (to test service worker):
+Production mode (to test service worker as it only works in production mode):
 1. Start the application `npm run serve`
 2. Now you can access and use application http://localhost:5000/.